 Short answer: yes, they live there.
 And yes, you can catch them.

-Put simply, the key to fishing a mossy bottom pond is to fish JUST above the gunk on the bottom.
+Put simply, the key to fishing a mucky bottom lake or pond is to fish JUST above the gunk on the bottom.
 Use nothing with an open hook and beef up your tackle knowing you’ll be pulling in lots of green moss with those big beautiful bass.

 Fishing a dropshot rig in grassy bottoms